Injury to a Child, Elderly Individual, or Disabled Individual: Texas Penal Code §22.04

 What is the current Texas law about Injury to a Child, Elderly Individual, or Disabled Individual?

-The current Texas law defines the offense of Injury to a Child, Elderly Individual, or Disabled Individual in Penal Code Section §22.04 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo provides the current law defining Injury to a Child, Elderly Individual, or Disabled Individual in Penal Code Section §22.04, as follows:[1]

 (a) A person commits an offense if he intentionally, knowingly, recklessly, or with criminal negligence, by act or intentionally, knowingly, or recklessly by omission, causes to a child, elderly individual, or disabled individual: